Meet Kacey

 Families can naturally have anxiety about leaving their children under another person’s care and guidance.
 Therefore, it’s essential to seek a provider with the proper skills, qualifications, personality and environment to suit their children’s needs.

 Interviewing programs is an excellent starting point.
 MSDE’s Division of Early Childhood provides guidance on how to start these conversations, and offers other valuable information to help families find the best fit.
+Families can also explore our Interviewing and Visiting Potential Programs Checklist, a comprehensive guide designed to help them make informed decisions about their child’s care and education.

 Does your family need help with child care costs?
 You may be eligible for the Child Care Scholarship Program, which provides financial assistance to working families in Maryland.
 The Maryland Family Network’s LOCATE: Child Care Service enables families to find child care either via telephone or online.